sleep-written/bleed-believer/packages/path-alias/README.md

 │
 │   # The transpiled files
 ├── dist
-│   │   # The file when the app starts
+│   │   # The file where the app starts
 │   ├── index.js
 │   │
 │   ├── folder-a